• Skip to main content

 Dukka is an excellent seasoning for meat and vegetables.
 It originated in Egypt and incorporates the following ingredients: toasted nuts and toasted cumin seeds, coriander seeds, and sesame seeds.
 The mixture is ground to a coarse texture.
 You can also sprinkle it on any meats and vegetables for added texture and flavor.

 Chermoula is a popular North African sauce originating in Morocco.
 It's typically drizzled on top of fish dishes to add extra flavor.
 The sauce is a purée combining onions, garlic, parsley, cilantro, chilies, paprika, saffron, salt, and pepper.
-Check out this post on three ways to make chermoula sauce!
+This is an amazing chermoula sauce recipe used to make chermoula chicken.

 Ras el hanout: This spice is a mixture of several seasonings, which include cumin, clove, allspice, chili peppers, cardamom, and fenugreek, among others.